Electric Cars: The Basics

 - Megane Sport Tourer E-TECH Plug-In Hybrid

 The Renault Megane family car has been available since 1996.
 The concept version was unveiled in 2011.
 The vehicle is now in its fourth generation, which was unveiled in 2015.
-The Megane received a facelift in 2020, which also included the introduction of the Megane plug-in hybrid variant.
-The Megane is available as a petrol/electric plug-in hybrid.
-PHEVs are appropriate for individuals and families:
+The Megane received a facelift in 2020, which also included the introduction of the Megane plug-in hybrid electric vehicle (PHEV).

 PROS | CONS |